 There is a "cool down" period at the end of most dryer cycles.
 To save energy, do not let your laundry spin through this part of the cycle if you are drying consecutive loads.
-Your dryer will have to reheat for the next load, wasting energy.

 Clothes wrinkle quickly when the dryer stops.
 When you put in a load to be dried, set a timer that you can carry with you to a place where you will be able to hear it.
-No more forgotten and wrinkled clothes!

 If you think drying smaller loads in the dryer is thrifty, think again.
 The tumbling effect is reduced, thus prolonging the drying period.